 The practice had a radiation protection file and a record of all X-ray equipment including service and maintenance history.
-Records we viewed demonstrated that the X-ray equipment was regularly tested, serviced and repairs undertaken when necessary.
+Records we viewed demonstrated that the X-ray equipment was regularly tested serviced and repairs undertaken when necessary.
 A Radiation Protection Advisor (RPA) and a Radiation Protection Supervisor (RPS) had been appointed to ensure that the equipment was operated safely and by qualified staff only.
+The practice told us only the dentists were qualified to take X-rays.
 We found there were suitable arrangements in place to ensure the safety of the equipment.
 Local rules were available in all surgeries and within the radiation protection folder for staff to reference if needed.